MananDesai54/blockchain-ethereum/README.md

 - 0.001 ether = 1000000000000000 wei

+# Type of tokens
+- ERC55
+	- ERC-1155 is a unique token that supports non-fungible (NFTs) and fungible tokens.
+It's faster and more efficient to use in batch token transfers.
+Developed by Enjin, it is called, “the next generation multi-token standard.”
+ERC-1155 can use a single contract to make various types of NFTs.
 # Bugs

 - getting value of storage variable or returned variable is empty array why?